cstuder/gitlab-ci-validator/README.md

 Visual Studio Code extension: Validate the content of your GitLab CI YAML file.

+> **Deprecated!** GitLab now has its official extension called [GitLab Workflow](https://marketplace.visualstudio.com/items?itemName=fatihacet.gitlab-workflow).
+It does much more than this extension ever planned to do.

+> This extension will remain available, but no longer receives any updates.

 ## Features

 Detect errors in a Gitlab CI YAML file before pushing it to the server.